The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR are stated in its Preamble:

-- Helping to manage congestion and reduce gridlock;
+- Helping to manage congestion and reduce gridlock; and

 - Reducing transportation-related air emissions.

-- Reduce transportation-related discharges of contaminants to water
+- Reduce transportation-related discharges of contaminants to water;

 - Improve salt management practices;

-- Promote the efficient and prudent use of water and energy in our activities;
+- Promote the efficient and prudent use of water and energy in our activities; and

 B: Environmental Concerns in Decision-Making